ADMM for 0/1 D-optimality and Maximum-Entropy Sampling Relaxations: Introduction

 \section{Introduction}

-We assume some familiarity with convex optimization, see \cite*{boyd2004convex} for example, and with ADMM (Alternating Direction Method of Multipliers) in particular, see \cite*{boyd2011distributed}, for example.
-When we can implement the iteration updates quickly, ADMM (and other first-order methods), are a method of choice for approximately solving large-scale convex-optimization problems.
-Key applications can be for particular models in the area of convex MINLO (mixed-integer nonlinear optimization), where the work-horse algorithm is B\&B (branch-and-bound), and many convex relaxations must be solved very quickly (see, for example, \cite*{BONMIN} and \cite*{muriqui}).
-A particular advantage of ADMM vs interior-point methods and active-set methods, in the B\&B context, is the more clear possibility of effectively warm-starting a child from a parent solve.

-Some nice families of integer nonlinear-optimization problems come from the area of experimental design.
+Some challenging families of discrete nonlinear-optimization problems come from the area of experimental design.
 One important problem is the Gaussian case of the 0/1 D-optimality problem (D-Opt).
-Briefly, the problem aims to select a subset of $s$ design points, from a universe of $n$ given design points in $\mathbb{R}^m$, with the goal of minimizing the ``generalized variance'' of the least-squares parameter estimates; see, for example, \cite*{PonteFampaLeeMPB} and the references therein.
+Briefly, the problem aims to select a subset of $s$ design points, from a set of $n$ given design points in $\mathbb{R}^m$, with the goal of minimizing the ``generalized variance'' of the least-squares parameter estimates; see, for example, \cite*{PonteFampaLeeMPB} and the references therein.
 Another problem is the Gaussian case of the maximum-entropy sampling problem (MESP).
 Here we have an input covariance matrix of order $n$, and we wish to select a principal submatrix of order $s$, so as to maximize the ``differential entropy'' (see, for example, \cite*{FL2022}).

+Generally, the workhorse algorithm for ``convex MINLO'' (that is, mixed-integer nonlinear optimization, where the continuous relaxation are convex optimization problems) is B\&B (branch-and-bound); see, for example, \cite*{BONMIN} and \cite*{muriqui}.
+Indeed, such approaches have been developed specifically for 0/1 D-Opt (see \cite*{PonteFampaLeeMPB}) and MESP (see \cite*{FL2022}).
+In general, for convex MINLO, many convex relaxations must be solved very quickly.
+For 0/1 D-Opt and MESP in particular, the computational effort to solve individual convex relaxations can be quite substantial (in contrast to, for example, 0/1 linear optimization, where convex relaxations are linear programs that can additionally be warm- or hot-started very effectively).

-In what follows, we present fast ADMM algorithms to solve some convex relaxations for 0/1 D-Opt and MESP.
+In what follows, we present fast ADMM (Alternating Direction Method of Multipliers) algorithms to solve some convex relaxations (from the literature) for 0/1 D-Opt and MESP, with an eye toward their future use in B\&B.

+We assume some familiarity with particular aspects of convex optimization, in particular, with the well-known ADMM and its development from the augmented Lagrangian function, for problems of the form $\min_{x,z} \{f(x)+g(z) ~|~ Ax + Bz = c\}$; see, for example, \cite*{boyd2011distributed}.
+When we can implement the iteration updates quickly, ADMM (and other first-order methods), are a method of choice for approximately solving large-scale convex-optimization problems.
+We assume a bit of familiarity with B\&B for convex MINLO, but most of what we present can be appreciated without any knowledge of that topic.
+A particularly nice feature of ADMM versus \emph{some} primal methods, in the B\&B context, is that warm-starting a child solve from a parent solution is trivial.
+Of course, it remains to be seen if warm starting like this is effective within B\&B.

 {\bf Brief literature review.} D-optimality, whose criterion is maximizing the (logarithm of the) determinant of an appropriate positive-definite matrix, is a very well-studied topic in the experimental design literature.
 There are many variations, and we concentrate on the 0/1 version of the problem, which we carefully state in \S\ref{sec:d-opt}.
 A recent reference on the state-of-the-art for B\&B approaches is \cite*{PonteFampaLeeMPB}, with many references therein to background and previous work.
 A key upper bound based on convex relaxation is the ``natural bound'', and we propose herein an ADMM algorithm for its fast calculation.
 Related to this is \cite*{nagata2021data}, which proposes an ADMM for ``A-optimal design'' (which seeks to maximize a trace).
 More similar is \cite*{Scheinberg2010}, which gives an ADMM algorithm for $\max\{\log \det (X) - \Trace(SX) - \tau \|X\|_1\}$, a convex relaxation for ``sparse inverse covariance selection''.